 So that's the gist of it.
 If you'd like to learn more about the details, you can inspect the code, talk to a developer, or take a look at this paper.

 How can I get involved?

 If you’d like to support Carnap, please consider starring us on Github.
 If you have suggestions, feature requests, or bug-reports, you can create an issue on Github.
-For general questions, or if you'd like to use Carnap in a class you're teaching, just get in touch on gitter on irc or over email.
+For general questions or discussion, you can also reach us on Gitter, on IRC at irc://irc.freenode.net/carnap, or over email.